civiform/docs/docs/it-manual/sre-playbook/initial-deployment.md

 # Initial Deployment

-This guide is for SREs or DevOps folks.
+This guide is for Systems Administrators, IT managers, SREs, or DevOps folks.
 It explains how to do an initial deployment of CiviForm into your production cloud environment.
 CiviForm has the following deployment options:

 * Can be deployed into AWS using [Terraform](terraform-deploy-system.md).
 * Can be deployed into Azure using [Terraform](terraform-deploy-system.md).